mahuti/arcadepi/README.md

 3. add custom icons to `/home/pi/RetroPie/retropiemenu/icons`
 4. add Attract-Mode.sh script to `/home/pi/RetroPie/retropiemenu/Attract-Mode.sh`
 5. turn off SplashScreen in Emulationstation.
 Add to es_settings.cfg in `/opt/retropie/configs/all/emulationstation/ ` `<bool name="SplashScreen" value="false" />`

+To launch EmulationStation in a rotated mode add this to autostart emulationstation --screenrotate 1 --screensize 480 640 --screenoffset 0 0 #counter clockwise, 480x640 and 0,0 offset this may crash the scraper UI when using "scrape now"

 #### MAME
 1. Modify advmame keymap to additionally use C key to enter coins